ebabel-eu/country-api/README.md

+# NodeJS CRUD API
-# Workshop for NodeJS CRUD operations on an entity with a RESTful web API
+Workshop for NodeJS CRUD operations on an entity with a RESTful web API

 ## Introduction